yarwelp/elite-loader/README.md

 This repository was constructed based upon source files from:

-  * The original pure CSS codepen by James Panther available at http://codepen.io/jpanter/pen/PWWQXK/, released under the MIT license according to http://codepen.io/jpanter/details/PWWQXK/#details-tab-license.
+  * The original pure CSS codepen by James Panter available at http://codepen.io/jpanter/pen/PWWQXK/, released under the MIT license according to http://codepen.io/jpanter/details/PWWQXK/#details-tab-license.